That calculated dollar amount results from a 17.8% increase compared to five years earlier in 2021 when Egyptian exports totaled $43.6 billion.

 Below are exports from Egypt that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Egypt’s goods trail Egyptian importer spending on foreign products.

-Historically, Egypt has highly negative net exports and therefore deep international trade deficits for machinery-related products.
+Historically, Egypt has highly negative net exports and therefore deep international trade deficits for energy-related products under the mineral fuels including oil.

 Egyptian Export Companies